RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Info on open orders

-- TO DO: Show all my open orders
+- Show all my open orders
 - TO DO: Show my BTC open orders
 - TO DO: Show details on order 232168017